buddebej/elasticterrain/README.md

 The application renders digital elevation models with WebGL and offers many configurable parameters.

 Check out the [demo](http://elasticterrain.xyz).
-The performance is best with a up-to-date version of Google Chrome or Chromium.
+The performance is best with an up-to-date version of Google Chrome or Chromium.

-The client uses precomputed tiles with terrain data that were produced from different publicly available digital elevation models.
+The client uses precomputed tiles with encoded terrain data that can be produced from publicly available digital elevation models.

 This project is based on [ol3-dem](http://github.com/buddebej/ol3-dem/), which is a fork of [OpenLayers 3.1.1](https://github.com/openlayers/ol3).
 OpenLayers 3 is licensed under the [2-Clause BSD](https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)).